When Should You Use Your Emergency Fund?

 One of the most popular pieces of financial advice is to build an emergency fund.

-This is a fund that you tap only in the case of dire, unplanned events - the types of situations that would otherwise force you to go into credit card debt as a last resort.
+It is a fund that you tap only in the case of dire, unplanned events - the types of situations that would otherwise force you to go into credit card debt as a last resort.

 But what constitutes an emergency?
 When should you tap into this fund?

-The best way to answer this question is to first create a list of expenses that should not be emergencies.
+The best way to answer this question is first to create a list of expenses that should not be emergencies.

 Which Annual Expenses Aren't Emergencies?